-Overall, the pace of employment growth is forecast to slow to 1.5% (218,800 workers) in 2025-26 as public spending slows and net overseas migration trends downwards.
+The number of employed Australians is expected to rise over coming years, though at a slower rate compared to post-pandemic.
+Overall, the pace of employment growth is expected to ease gradually from 2.3% (324,600 workers) in 2024-25 to 1.5% (218,800 workers) in 2025-26 as public spending growth slows and net overseas migration trends downward.

 How does that play out by broad worker classification?